rishabhrrchauhan/HTB/README.md

 <br><br>

-***NOTE : The headings with `(!)` should be necessarily included in your writeup while the ones with `(*)` are optional and should be included only if there is a need to.
-Of course, you can modify the content of each section accordingly.
-We just provide some boilerplate text.***

 # Synopsis (!)

 Unlock the hint by decoding a Base64 encoded string.
 Extract the AES key and use it to decrypt the hidden message using AES-GCM.
 Finally get the flag to complete the challenge.